yereverluvinunclebert/SteamyDock/README.md

 	Windows 10 Home 64bit on AMD
 	Windows 11 64bit on Intel

+Runtime and User Installation:

+No release is planned.
+There will eventually be a 32bit installer tested on Win 7, Windows 10 and Windows XP.
+That will NOT be released until I am content that ALL the bugs/problems are worked out.
+There are NO fixed timescales.

+Development:

+If you want to build a running version of SteamyDock, then you will need to follow the build instructions below:
+As this dock is under continual development then you are likely to need some assistance from me which I am happy to offer as long as it we can keep it brief and to the point.

 Dependencies:

 o A windows-alike o/s such as Windows XP, 7-11 or ReactOS.